ArturoSbr/aws-ccp-cheat-sheet/main.md

 8. CodeGuru: ML-powered service that can do automated code reviews (CodeGuru Reviewer) and performance recommendations (CodeGuru Profiler).

 ### Managing Fleets of Servers
-#### Systems Manager
+#### Systems Manager (SSM)
 Hybrid (works with cloud and on-premises infrastructure) user interface to manage our EC2 systems (view, control and patch).
-We can automate patches, run commands on the entire fleet, etc. An agent needs to be installed on every instance.
+We can automate patches, run commands an entire fleet of servers, etc. An agent needs to be installed on every instance.

 #### SSM Session Manager
 Start a secure shell on EC2 an on-premises servers through SSM.
 It is safer because we do not have to enable SSH access or create SSH keys.
+Instead, Session Manager provides a browser-based shell and CLI to access the system (which is why we do not need to open new ports or manage SSH keys).

 #### OpsWorks
 Server configuration with Chef and Puppet (like SSM but for these technologies).